Tech-savvy investors want digital solutions, but firms lag behind

-NEW YORK, June 23 (Reuters) - Executives at top U.S. wealth managers say they need more technology to maintain their market-leading positions as younger investors seek to manage their money in a digital world, but research shows firms are not keeping up with client demands.
+NEW YORK (Reuters) - Executives at top U.S. wealth managers say they need more technology to maintain their market-leading positions as younger investors seek to manage their money in a digital world, but research shows firms are not keeping up with client demands.

 Many managers are more comfortable meeting face-to-face with clients.
 But a preference for video chat through services such as Skype is becoming more prevalent, especially with under-40 investors.